-If you are interested in joining our family of foster home volunteers, download the Foster Parent Application form, complete and return it to us.
-Training is required.
-Please contact Erin Ellis, our Volunteer and Humane Education Programs Manager for details, 530-582-2472 or firstname.lastname@example.org
+If you are interested in joining our family of foster home volunteers, please contact Erin Ellis, our Volunteer and Humane Education Programs Director for details, 530-582-2472 or email@example.com

 A very important way for volunteers to help our animals get adopted and stay in their new homes.

 The Humane Society of Truckee-Tahoe relies on volunteers to help socialize our pets and ready them for a successful adoption.
 Homeless pets sometimes come to us with less than perfect manners and have never lived in a “normal” home environment.
 Our socialization programs teach dogs manners, how to behave on a walk and around other pets, and teach cats how to trust, interact and play.